HR-funemployment/BE/README.md

+# BE
-# This is the backend for an AIRBNB clone
+This is the backend service for a vacation rental app